SomeTroglodyte/Scratchpad/Unciv-notes/Getting-Started.md

 Pay attention to versions (the PPA offers betas) - if in doubt google first.
 The shell snippets below show how I chose 4.2 over 4.1 - this got me a beta which then self-updated to a RC1, and which suggested a SDK unsuitable for Unciv, but in the end was just fine.

-Setting up Android Studio will download at least one SDK - make sure you get the one Unciv specifies (as of 2021-10 that is API level 30 matching Android 11 "R"), Unciv will not build against a different API level SDK.
+Setting up Android Studio will download at least one SDK - make sure you get the one Unciv specifies (as of 2023-02 that is API level 32 matching Android 12L "Sv2"), Unciv will not build against a different API level SDK.
 The required API can be looked up in the file [android/build.gradle.kts](https://github.com/yairm210/Unciv/blob/master/android/build.gradle.kts) - check compileSdk and targetSdk lines.

 Do an update check from within Android Studio immediately, also for SDK tools, SDK and plugins.
 Updating Android Studio itself requires root, so run it under sudo as shown below, but do not allow it to dowload any optional components in that context - cancel everything until you get to the small intro menu, then bottom-right `Configure->Check for Updates`.
 When that is done, restart under your normal user and in the same place, no project loaded yet, go to `Configure->Settings->Appearance & Behaviour->System Settings->Android SDK` and check the Status column on the `SDK Platforms` *and* `SDK Tools` tabs and update as applicable (while there also check the build tools issue below), then in the same window go to `Plugins` from the left menu, and check the Kotlin plugin for an update.
 I'd also suggest going to `Settings->Appearance & Behaviour->System Settings->Memory Settings` and increasing the IDE max heap size if you got RAM to spare.